 Reduce Turnover Rates with Employment Agreements

 Trained and knowledgeable employees are valuable assets.
-While you cannot force your top employees to stay with your business, they may be less likely to leave if they face legal penalties for breach of contract.
+Nothing ultimately forces your top employees to stay with your business.
+However, the chances of them leaving decreases if they face legal penalties for breach of contract.

 Attract Better Employees with Proper Employment Contracts

-If you are trying to convince a top recruit to choose your company, an employment agreement can provide the enticement that you need.
-If the agreement guarantees that the employee will have a place with your company for a long period of time, with a salary that they are pleased with, they may choose your job opportunity to enjoy this security.
+Most companies try to convince a top recruit to choose their company as a place for them to work.
+An employment agreement often provides the enticement needed to move them over.
+If the agreement guarantees that the employee has a place with your company for a long period of time, with a salary that they are pleased with, they may choose your job opportunity to enjoy this security.

 Reduce Miscommunication and Employee Problems

 An employment agreement can make it clear what you expect from your new employee.
-This can reduce confusion or stop redundant tasks from being performed.
+This often reduces confusion or stops redundant task performance.

 The Disadvantages of Having Employee Agreements

 Employment agreements do not just protect the employers; they also protect the employees.
-Even if major changes happen within your business, you may be legally bound to the terms you outlined in your agreement.
+Even if major changes happen within your business, contracts legally bound you to the terms you outlined in your agreement.
 If you do not deliver on your end regarding salary, duration of employment, or any of the other terms, employees can take legal action against your business.

-To protect your business from these types of risks, it is always best to consult with an Alberta employment lawyer when drafting and/or negotiating employee agreements.
+Finally, to protect your business from these types of risks, it is always best to consult with an Alberta employment lawyer.
+Ask them about drafting and/or negotiating employee agreements.

 The Lawyers at Kahane Law Office can help with your employment agreement legal needs.
 CONNECT NOW.
 We can be reached at 403-225-8810 locally in Calgary, Alberta or toll-free at 1-877-225-8817 or email us directly here.